-Do you want to move even if you still owe money on your Massachusetts home?
-Buying or selling a new house can be hard, especially if you still owe money on it.
-But with the correct information and advice from a professional, the process may be simple and useful.
-If you have a mortgage on your house in the Bay State, this book gives you helpful tips on how to sell it quickly and easily.
-If you know how real estate deals work, you can make sensible, confident decisions about whether to move up, down, or across the country.
+Want to move, but still owe money on your Massachusetts home?
+Buying or selling a new house can be difficult, especially if you still owe money on it.
+But with the right information and guidance from a professional, the process can be easy and helpful.
+If you have a mortgage on your house in the Bay State, this book has helpful tips for selling it fast and easily.
+Understanding how real estate transactions work will help you make smart, confident choices about moving up or down—or across the country.

 Brief Overview